kaysalawu/azure-network-terraform/1-hub-and-spoke/2-hub-spoke-dual-region/README.md

 See the [troubleshooting](../../troubleshooting/) section for tips on how to resolve common issues that may occur during the deployment of the lab.

+## Testing

 ## Cleanup

-1. Change to the lab directory
+1. Navigate to the lab directory
 ```sh
 cd azure-network-terraform/1-hub-and-spoke/2-hub-spoke-dual-region
 ```